platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 ## Install WordPress themes and plugins with Composer

-Just like WordPress core, you can install themes and plugins with the `composer require` command.
+Just like with WordPress core, you can install themes and plugins with the `composer require` command.
 To do so:

 1. **Configure the WPackagist repository**